camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 **Identifier for the the mobile line to be checked**

-In order to identify the mobile line to be checked, a msisdn must be provided.
+In order to identify the mobile line to be checked, a MSISDN must be provided.

 Sample API invocations are presented in Section 4.6.